nkorsakov-tw/qa.md/test-plan-portals.md

 ### Objectives

-1. We must get rid of potential errors before going live.
-So, the QA team should contribute efforts to warn the development team regarding these areas of error's risks.
+1. We must eliminate potential errors before going live.
+Therefore, the QA team should make efforts to alert the development team about areas at risk for errors.
-2. We should provide not only reports about the errors to the development team but a feedback as well.
-Look on the product as an end-user and recommend to the development team which particular improvements are required.
+2. We should provide not only error reports to the development team but also feedback.
+View the product as an end-user and recommend specific improvements to the development team.

 ### Scope